gitlabhq/omnibus-gitlab/doc/development/openshift/README.md

 ## Development Setup

+### Requirements

+An all-in-one install of OpenShift will require at least 5Gb of free RAM on your computer in order to test GitLab.

+ - We are currently compatible with OpenShift Origin 1.3.x.
+Anything lower will not work.
+ - For the VirtualBox based setup you need either:
+   - VirtualBox 5.0 with Vagrant 1.8.4
+   - VirtualBox 5.1 with Vagrant 1.8.7
+ - For the Docker based setup you need Docker >= 1.10
+ - For the Ansible based setup you need to be on a RHEL compatible host
+   - RHEL/CentOS/Fedora/Atomic

 ### Setup OpenShift Origin

 The first thing you need to interact with OpenShift Origin, are the `oc` client tools for your terminal: